PyMamba/mamba-framework/docs/contributing.rst

 Documentation contributions
 ---------------------------

 If you want to contribute with some documentation for the project, thank you very much, we really appreciate it.
-Mamba uses the `Sphinx <sphinx-doc.org>`_ documentation system so you should be familiarized with it if you want to contribute mamba with some documentation.
+Mamba uses the |sphinx|_ documentation system so you should be familiarized with it if you want to contribute mamba with some documentation.

 Code contributions
 ------------------